 COMBATTING THE CORONAVIRUS

-We continue working with state and federal officials to combat the coronavirus disease 2019 (COVID-19) and limit the health and economic impacts of this pandemic.
+We continue working with state and federal officials to combat the coronavirus disease 2019 (COVID-19) pandemic.
 We hope the information below will help to answer frequently asked questions about guidelines and resources we worked to secure to help North Dakotans.
-Together, we will be able to beat the coronavirus.

-Note: As recommended by the Centers for Disease Control and Prevention (CDC), our offices will not be holding in-person public meetings or appointments.
-Our staff continues to be available by phone or email.
+Note: As recommended by the Centers for Disease Control and Prevention (CDC), our offices are taking precautions to help prevent the spread of COVID-19.
+Our staff continues to be available by phone or email and are taking in-person meetings by appointment.
 Please click here to email my office or call 202-224-2551.

-Phase III – CARES Act – Passed March 25
+Phase III – Coronavirus Aid, Relief, and Economic Security (CARES) Act – Passed March 25

 - Provides $127 billion to support health care workers and hospitals

 - Direct financial assistance for American families, including relief checks of $1,200 for individuals and $2,400 for couples